Hudson's FTM Resource Guide

 Layering of shirts

-If you don't want to wear any type of binding device, or if you are taking a day off from binding to give your chest a breather, you might be able to get away with layering your clothes in a way that hides your breasts.
-Try wearing a tight fitting a-shirt (sleeveless undershirt) or sports bra as a bottom layer to keep things from moving around a lot, then a loose t-shirt (or two loose t-shirts) over that).
+If you don't want to wear any type of binding device, or if you are taking a day off from binding to give your chest a breather, you might be able to layer your clothes in a way that hides your breasts.
+Try wearing a tight fitting undershirt or sports bra as a bottom layer to keep things from moving around a lot, then a loose t-shirt (or two loose t-shirts) over that).
 Each successive layer should be looser than the one underneath.
-A button down shirt as the top layer can help hide not only the chest but also some of other more female-looking body features that some guys deal with, such as wider hips or narrow shoulders.
-Of course, wearing lots of shirts can get quite uncomfortable in warm weather; breathable white cotton shirts can help combat this problem.
+A button down shirt as the top layer can help hide not only the chest but also wider hips or narrow shoulders.
+Of course, wearing lots of shirts can get quite uncomfortable in warm weather; breathable and moisture-wicking fabrics can help combat this problem.

 A tight-fitting sports bra works well for some guys, while others sometimes use a combination of two or three sports bras in layers to accomplish the desired look.
 You might want to use a sports bra in combination with a layering of shirts as described above.
-Many companies make sports bras, and it may be worth the effort to go to a sporting goods store and try on several brands to see which one binds the best for your shape.
+Many companies make sports bras, and it may be worth the effort to go to a sporting goods store and try on several brands to see which one works the best for your shape.
+Look for bras with a high Lycra content for compression.

 Neoprene waist/abdominal trimmers or back support devices